ashtekar/FineTuning-BioSummary/README.md

 # FineTuning-BioSummary

-DPO fine-tuning project for OpenAI 4.1-nano using human preference data from Agent-BioSummary.
+DPO fine-tuning project for OpenAI 4.1-nano using human preference data (evals) from Agent-BioSummary.

 ## Overview